It is assumed that you have already downloaded and installed the extension (free or pro). If not, you can find more information here on how to do so.

 Click on the Layout tab.

-Set the configuration of the items.
-Set it to Vertical to show the items in a single column fashion, set it to Horizontal to show them in a row fashion.
+Select the layout the items will follow.
+Set it to Column (or vertical) to show the items in a single column fashion, set it to Row (or horizontal) to show them in a row fashion.

 Set the width of the items.